ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/how-tos-and-troubleshooting/modemmanager/index.md

 they're sensitive to the MM DBus API.

-Push to the chromiumos repo (upstream branch and master)
+Push to the chromiumos repo

-$ git push chromiumos origin/master:refs/heads/upstream

-$ git push chromiumos merge-${DATE}:refs/heads/master
+$ git push chromiumos merge-${DATE}:refs/heads/main